chloeekk/chloeekk.github.io/posts/what-is-google-ai-max/index.md

 ### 1. Expanded Query Matching

-AI Max automatically captures user search intent, even if the search terms don’t exactly match your keyword list.
+AI Max automatically captures user search intent, even if the search terms don't exactly match your keyword list.
-**Use case**: Ideal for advertisers seeking new traffic, especially for long-tail opportunities or testing new markets.
+**Use case**: Ideal for advertisers seeking new traffic, especially for [long-tail opportunities](https://chloevolution.com/posts/keyword-research-and-targeting/) or testing new markets.
-**Example**: If someone searches “best sports watches” or “smartwatch for running,” AI Max will still show your ad.
+**Example**: If someone searches "best sports watches" or "smartwatch for running," AI Max will still show your ad.
 Your ad reaches more long-tail search terms, bringing in new customers without manually adding every possible keyword.

+For a deeper dive into how AI Max handles keyword matching, read **[AI Max vs. Manual: Who Wins at Keyword Matching?](https://chloevolution.com/posts/ai-max-search-keyword-insights/)**

 ### 2. Text Customization / Automatically Created Assets

 AI Max can automatically generate or optimize ad headlines and descriptions based on your existing ad assets and landing pages, making copy more relevant to users.
 **Use case**: Great for advertisers who need to quickly expand ad copy and boost click-through rates, saving significant manual writing time.
-**Example**: Your original headline is “New Smartwatch Available.”
-AI might generate “Must-have smartwatch for runners—grab yours today with a discount.”
+**Example**: Your original headline is "New Smartwatch Available."
+AI might generate "Must-have smartwatch for runners—grab yours today with a discount."
 Multiple copy variations run simultaneously, increasing CTR without extra effort.

+However, there are important considerations when using AI-generated ad copy.
+Learn more in **[Using AI Max for Ad Copy?
+Beware of These 2 Key Risks](https://chloevolution.com/posts/ai-max-ad-creative-insights/)**

 ### 3. Final URL Expansion

 When a user clicks an ad, Google can direct them to the most relevant landing page, rather than a single manually set URL.
 **Use case**: Perfect for websites with rich content and multiple landing pages, without needing to assign a page for every ad manually.
-**Example**: A user searches for “smartwatch for swimming,” and AI directs them to the product feature page rather than the homepage, improving conversion rates.
+**Example**: A user searches for "smartwatch for swimming," and AI directs them to the product feature page rather than the homepage, improving conversion rates.

+To maximize conversions, ensure your landing pages are optimized.
+Check out **[The Ultimate Guide to Landing Page Optimization](https://chloevolution.com/posts/landing-page-optimization/)** for best practices.